blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 ----------

-We used `snakebite`'s protobuf definitions and `distributed`'s data-local task scheduling to run Pandas directly on CSV data in HDFS.
+We used `snakebite`'s protobuf definitions and `distributed`'s data-local task scheduling to run `pandas` directly on CSV data in `HDFS`.
 We didn't touch the JVM.
 We didn't invent a new framework.
 Instead we reused existing components in the PyData ecosystem to handle biggish data on HDFS with only Python projects.